jared-hembrow/python-doc-generator/README.md

 python cli.py -i
 ```

-This mode will prompt you for the path to the directory containing your Python files and the desired output path for the generated HTML files.
+This mode will prompt you for the path to the directory containing your Python files and the desired output path for the generated file.

 **2. Command-Line Arguments:**